Corticofugal control equates to the fact that as the pathway begins in

 Finally, Western

-medicine formerly attempted to permanently implant electrodes to
+medicine according to Carpenter, formerly attempted to permanently implant electrodes to

 electrically stimulate the dorsal columns to alleviated sharp pain.